Telesphore-Uwabera/EcoRwanda-Conservation-Portal/README.md

 const API_BASE_URL = '/api';
 ```

-### 3. Database Connection and Initial Administrator Setup
+### 3. Database Connection and Initial Administrator Setup (MongoDB Atlas)

-The backend connects to MongoDB using the `MONGODB_URI` specified in your `backend/.env` file.
+The backend connects to MongoDB Atlas using the `MONGODB_URI` specified in your `backend/.env` file.
+Ensure you have configured a user and allowed network access in your MongoDB Atlas project.
 The default database name used in the backend is `eco_volunteer_portal`.

-**Creating the Initial Administrator (Superuser):**
+**Creating the Initial Administrator (Superuser) via MongoDB Compass or Atlas UI:**

 The public registration portal is designed for 'volunteer' and 'researcher' roles.
-To create the first 'administrator' account, you need to insert it directly into your MongoDB database.
+To create the first 'administrator' account, you need to insert it directly into your MongoDB Atlas database.

 1.  **Generate a Hashed Password:**
     Open a terminal, navigate to the `backend` directory, and run the following command to generate a bcrypt hash for your desired administrator password: